tingwangkevin/AEBSD/README.md

 # AEBSD
-R package for AEBSD
-Please read AEBSD.pdf for more details
+R package for AEBSD.
+Please read AEBSD.pdf for more details.